shawkui/BackdoorBenchER/README.md

 2. **Release Dataset**: In addition to the code, we plan to release a curated dataset specifically designed for backdoor purification research.

+3. **Release Guided Input Calibration**: We plan to release Guided Input Calibration, the first attempt to align auxiliary datasets with in-distribution datasets, facilitating more effective backdoor purification.

+4. **More evaluation**: Our long-term updates will include a broader evaluation framework, incorporating additional purification techniques, models, and tasks.
+Contributions from the research community are highly encouraged.

 Stay tuned for updates!

 ---